-The cash balance at June 30, 2002 was \$1,992,007. \$1,900,000 has been committed towards the expansion of 13th Street Bridge.
-Future collections may be used for expansion of existing bridges and/or construct new bridges.
+The cash balance at June 30, 2003 was \$2,308,512 and \$1,900,000 has been committed towards the expansion of 13th Street Bridge.
+There is no longer a public facilities impact fee for bridges.
+Under the new impact fee schedule, bridges are included in the "traffic mitigation" fee with streets and signals.
+The cash balance noted above is the residual balance.